Gi-z/CSIKit/README.md

 Note: This documentation is initial and brief.
 More will follow shortly.

 A Reader is used to read a given CSI capture file and generate parsed traces and matrices.
 As each file format differs a significant amount, different readers are necessary for each piece of hardware.
 Using the `get_reader` method in `CSIKit.reader`, the correct reader can be automatically selected for a given file.
-Optionally, hardware-specific readers can be imported, as `ATHBeamformReader`, `IWLBeamformReader`, and `NEXBeamformReader`.
+Optionally, hardware-specific readers can be imported, as `ATHBeamformReader`, `IWLBeamformReader`, `NEXBeamformReader`, `CSVBeamformReader`, `PicoScenesBemaformReader`.

 Once instantiated, a Reader can be used to read a file using the `read_file` method.
 This method returns a `CSIData` object, which contain frames (`CSIFrame` objects), timestamps, and metadata from parsing (errors, device information, etc).
 Additional parsing options can be passed to `read_file`, including `scaled` (bool) to rescale CSI values from manufacturer's internal scaling.